 IMCAL is a professional organization whose primary goal is the continued growth and development of Southwest Louisiana.
 This has been IMCAL’s continued goal since being created in 1972.

-Our board of directors is comprised of elected and appointed officials from throughout the five parishes and eighteen municipalities of Southwest Louisiana.
+IMCAL’s board of directors is comprised of elected and appointed officials from throughout the five parishes and eighteen municipalities of Southwest Louisiana.
 It is by the support and involvement from our board that we are able to stay abreast of and address the issues affecting our region.

 The need for a regional approach to the challenges in Southwest Louisiana, and a center of excellence to address these problem, is perhaps more prevalent today than when the Commission was formed.
 IMCAL has come a long way since 1972.
 Although areas of emphasis have changed somewhat over the years, one fact still remains: coordination, objectivity, impartiality, and a comprehensive approach to a regional development are still the cornerstone of IMCAL’s existence.
 We do this, not only because we are the Federally designated Regional Planning Commission, but because we are dedicated to the continued growth of Southwest Louisiana.